draggsconnor/BlipKit/manual/effects.md

 BKTrackSetEffect (& track, BK_EFFECT_TREMOLO, tremolo2, sizeof (tremolo2));
 {% endhighlight %}

 First, the tremolo effect is set immediately without sliding (`tremolo1`).
-Then with the second call, the effect is set to slide to the new values of `tremolo2` within 120 ticks.
-If setting new values to be slided to before the current slide has finished, the slide is started again from the current interpolated values.
+Then the effect is set to slide to the new values of `tremolo2` within 120 ticks.

+When setting a new slide before the current one has finished, the slide is started at the current interpolated values.

 <div class="buttons">
 	<div class="player" data-volume="0.7">